Equality, diversity and inclusion

 Our commitment to equality, diversity and inclusion

-Cafcass serves the needs of some of the most vulnerable children and families, during periods of great difficulty and upheaval in their lives.
-Every child is different and every child matters.
-Our equality, diversity and inclusion work focuses on developing a greater understanding about the children and families we work with, our role as an inclusive employer and in our work to encourage and support staff diversity in all the form that takes.
+We are working with some of the most vulnerable children and families, during periods of great difficulty and upheaval in their lives.
+Every child is unique and every child matters.
+Our Equality, Diversity and Inclusion work focuses on developing a good understanding of the children and families with whom we work, our role as an inclusive employer, and our work to encourage and support staff diversity throughout our organisation.

-In addition, offering a supportive, inclusive working environment for our staff, which draws on a broad range of talent and strives to better represent the diversity of the children and young people we serve is likely to support a more confident workforce and better-informed decision making.
+In addition, offering a supportive and inclusive working environment for our staff, drawing on a broad range of talent and striving to represent the diversity of the children and young people we are working with, is likely to lead to a more confident workforce and better-informed decision making.